Physical Activity To Ease Fibromyalgia Pain

 Physical activities can involve incorporating many different activities, including walking, taking the stairs, gardening, housework, or doing any activity that allows the person living with Fibromyalgia to get more movement.

 Many researchers believe that engaging in these short bursts of exercise is as effective in reducing pain as doing thirty minutes of exercise in a row.

 Researchers believe that no particular exercise is superior to any other type of exercise for Fibromyalgia patients, partly because Fibromyalgia patients vary in their symptoms.
 For example, some Fibromyalgia patients can tolerate extra walking, while others feel more comfortable doing mat pilates, cycling, or water aerobics.

-The study was undertaken over a twelve-week period of time and involved studying 84 people with fibromyalgia.
+The study was undertaken over twelve weeks and involved studying 84 people with Fibromyalgia.
 The study participants were told to incorporate thirty minutes of lifestyle exercise as part of the week for 5 to 7 days.

 Those instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and decreased pain than the control group, who did not receive special exercise training.